pablorcruh/devops-ghost-blog/README.md

 ```
     do_token="DIGITAL_OCEAN_API_KEY"
     file_path="file/path/from/source/project"
-    domain="ghost.your.domain"
+    domain="ghost.your-domain.com"
 ```

-The domain on the terraform.tfvars is a subdomain that we specify to create a A record on de Digital Ocean DNS record In the example we specify ghost.your.domain that will be created
+The domain on the terraform.tfvars is a subdomain that we specify to create a A record on de Digital Ocean DNS record In the example we specify ghost.your-domain.com that will be created

 We specify the path to the project so terraform can locate the docker-compose file.